Wambosa/spatula/README.md

 - Ubuntu 18.x
   - _Tested on Mojave 10.14.2 as well_
 - pipenv
-  - _the apple install command will also install pyenv_
+  - _the apple install sequence will also install pyenv_
 - docker _(optional)_
 - docker-compose _(optional)_